David W. Osborne: Elections

-Personal life
+Personal life and career

-He and his wife Lori reside at their home, Deerfield Farm, in Prospect.
-Operated as a thoroughbred racing and breeding operation, Osborne's horses have competed across the nation.
+Osborne and his wife Lori reside at their home, Deerfield Farm, in Prospect.
+Operated as a thoroughbred racing and breeding operation, the couple's horses have competed across the nation.

 He is a member of the Oldham County Chamber of Commerce, Farm Bureau, and the National Associations of Realtors, as well as the Realtors Land Institute.
 He is also a member of the American Saddlebred Horse Association, Thoroughbred Owners and Breeders Association, the U.S. Equestrian Federation, and the Kentucky Equine Education Project.